Editor of the Reformer:

 Additionally, many, many letters to the editor, op-eds, and articles on the points of opposition have been published since for over a year expressing why people are opposed to this "plan."
 None of these well substantiated concerns has resulted in a meaningful dialogue.
 Rather, we continue to see what appears to be a "divide and rule" posture with a motivation that remains unclear, especially regarding who such recalcitrant rigidity serves?

 Rather than suggest the time has come for opponents of a skatepark (in Crowell Park) to throw in the towel, why not look more closely at the sources of the growing opposition, and report on those?
 Clearly, good planning and adequate public process was dolefully insufficient, if the growing opposition is any indicator.
-Typically astute planning and thorough process yields community "buy in" to a public planning project, not organized rebellion.

 Lastly, the opposition is intrinsically rooted in the deeply held subjective meanings and values associated with the concepts of "home" (vs. property), neighbors and neighborhood, and their relationship to both individual and community quality-of-life.
 How this has consistently remained so elusive is nothing short of fantastic.
 Any outcome better than what we currently see depends on acknowledging these concerns.